AmitKumarDas/curated-tech/go/req-in-the-wild.md

   - An interface has
     - method signature &
     - composes other interface(s)
-  - Reflect over the naming
-    - Does the name provides ample evidence of differentiating an
-    	- `interface` from a `struct` ?
   - A `base entity` can be an `interface`
     - What is a **`base interface`** ?
       - It has a bare minimal property